AInhoa84/music-sheet-generator/README.md

  3. Choose your preferences: <br>
     3.1.
 Select *Manually input file bpm* if you know, at least approximately, the tempo of your file.
 Please note that in some cases, such as when there is a tremolo riff in your file, it is more desirable that you do this, as opposed to letting the program make an estimation. <br>

 	 3.2.
 Select *Display tab* if you wish to see a preview of the guitar tab.
-This feature is designed with short tabs in mind.<br>
+Keep in mind that this feature is not designed to display long tabs.<br>

 	 3.3.
 Select *Apply heuristics* to let the program apply post-prediction heuristics to correct mistakes in the tab (RECOMMENDED).<br>